huggingface/transformers/docs/source/en/model_doc/falcon_mamba.md

 Tips:

-- FalconMamba is mostly based on Mamba architecutre, the same [tips and best practices](./mamba) would be relevant here.
+- FalconMamba is mostly based on Mamba architecture, the same [tips and best practices](./mamba) would be relevant here.

 The model has been trained on approximtely 6T tokens consisting a mixture of many data sources such as RefineWeb, Cosmopedia and Math data.